 That person may file a petition for review and once the hearing is complete, the judge has 30 days to order a finding.
 N.C.
 Gen. Stat § 7B-323(d).
 If the court concludes by a preponderance of the evidence that either abuse or serious neglect has occurred or the identification of a responsible person, the court shall order the person be placed on the list.
 At the same time, if the court finds that abuse or serious neglect have not been proven by a preponderance of the evidence, that person shall not be placed on the list.
 Id.

-If you have any questions about this list, need more information, or need help fighting an accusation of responsibility please feel free to contact King Law Offices for a free consultation and we will be happy to help you out.
+If you have any questions about this list, need more information, or need help fighting an accusation of responsibility please feel free to contact King Law Offices to schedule a consultation and we will be happy to help you out.